joehart2001/nanoboost/README.md

 ## Usage

-Detailed usage instructions and examples can be found in the notebooks provided in the `notebooks/` directory.
+More detailed usage instructions and examples can be found in the scripts provided in the `scripts/` directory.

 ## Citation